Language Conditioning Improves Accuracy of Aircraft Goal Prediction in Non-Towered Airspace: Conclusion

 \section{Conclusion}

 The key finding of this paper is that conditioning on natural language radio calls can improve predictions of aircraft desired goal locations.
-To achieve this, we proposed a new deep neural network model to approximates a distribution over possible goal positions based on an aircraft's recent trajectory history, its most recent radio call, and domain context.
+To achieve this, we proposed a new deep neural network model to approximate a distribution over possible goal positions based on an aircraft's recent trajectory history, its most recent radio call, and domain context.
 Experiments showed that such conditioning on language improves goal prediction accuracy over baselines; we further confirm that ablating away language significantly decreases accuracy, and language conditioning improves prediction accuracy further into the future.
+This improved prediction accuracy is a critical step towards satisfying proposed safety standards for autonomous aircraft, which stipulate a minimum separation distance of 1,500 feet (0.457 km) in terminal airspace \cite{rtca_do365_2017}.

 Future work will address several key limitations.
 First, we have not integrated goal prediction into a closed-loop autonomous pipeline.
-Furthermore, our approach is specific to a single airport (which is a challenge shared by all of baselines).
+Furthermore, our approach is specific to a single airport (which is a challenge shared by all of the baselines).
 All baselines also currently share large variance in their predictions.
 Finally, it remains open how best to autonomously \textit{generate} correct, informative radio calls.

 { [2]{} } \begin{appendices} \crefalias{section}{appendix} \crefalias{subsection}{appendix}

 Example of dynamic context, the time-varying part of the domain context $d$, used to identify the transmitting aircraft from a radio call: